suchov/suchov.github.io/cv.md

 Engineering Manager

-- Led the company development process with up to 35 engineers in 3 locations.
+- Second in command after the CTO, effectively responsible for the majority of the company's development: led the engineering process with up to 35 engineers across 3 locations.
 - Built and led the engineering team through recruitment, personal growth, development, and coaching.
 - Identified, scoped, and delivered large end-to-end features while managing day-to-day engineering operations.
 - Ensured engineering and operations teams worked closely and collaboratively as one team on behalf of the product.